sarandoniparthi/aws-csg-auth/README.md

-# Angular 7 application that uses AWS Cognito and ADFS to authenticate
+# Angular 7 application that uses AWS Cognito and SAML to authenticate